Georgia Roads - US 23/1

 Emery Highway EB east of Macon, courtesy J.P.
 Nasiatka, and finally free of US 1.
 Regular US 129 goes through Macon, and US 80 and GA 19 are just to the north after having left Emery Hwy. for Jeffersonville Rd.
 GA 87 CONN(ector) links northbound-eastbound and WB-SB travelers.

-SB east of Atlanta, with a composite photo courtesy John Krakoff.
+SB past that point with a composite photo courtesy John Krakoff.

 Onto US 1 alone